 - The Ministry of Human Resources provides those on income assistance and those without financial resources with funeral costs, including a casket and either burial or cremation.
 A grave marker is not provided.
 For information call 1-866-866-0800.

-- Check all life and casualty insurance and death benefits including Old Age Pensions or Social Security, insurance policies including car insurance and home owners mortgage insurance, extended care plans, Trade or Credit Union Plans and Income Protection.
+- Check all life and casualty insurance and death benefits including Old Age Pensions or Social Security, insurance policies including car insurance and home owner’s mortgage insurance, extended care plans, Trade or Credit Union Plans and Income Protection.

 Click here for a Funeral Preplanning Form

-The TIME of DEATH
+The time of Death

 When death is expected:

-2. Initiate arrangements to fulfill the dying person’s requests, for example, coffin building.
+a.
+Initiate arrangements to fulfill the dying person’s requests, for example, coffin building.

 - DO NOT CALL 911